j0rdanit0/api-swgoh-help/README.md

 # api-swgoh-help [![Maven Central](https://img.shields.io/maven-central/v/help.swgoh.api/swgoh-api-connector.svg?style=flat-square)](https://mvnrepository.com/artifact/help.swgoh.api/swgoh-api-connector)
-Java client wrapper for the API at https://apiv2.swgoh.help
+Java client wrapper for the API at https://api.swgoh.help

+Due to the extreme versatility of this API and the available options that are given that modify the response structures, all of the responses returned by each endpoint will be raw JSON in the form of a `java.lang.String` for now.
+The consumer of this API client is then free to parse the data into whatever form they choose.

 # Usage
 Include the swgoh-api-connector artifact: